maravtdm/lookandfeel/README.md

 The package is a Slackware plasma5 theme changer when day starts & ends
-It uses "daemon" to turn the script into daemon
+It uses "daemon" to turn the script into daemon which runs at login and quit on logout
 Thanks to raforg : http://raf.org/daemon

 Shell script : /usr/bin/lookandfeel